 Review Your Home Fire Safety Plan During National Fire Safety Month

 Run through your family’s fire safety plan at least twice a year when you’re changing the batteries.
 Or review monthly when you’re testing your detectors.
-If you don’t have one in place, print out Mister Sparky’s Home_Safety_Checklist and Fire_Plan here.
+If you don’t have one in place, print out Mister Sparky’s Home Safety Checklist and Fire Plan document now!

 Hold home fire drills to make sure everyone in your family knows how to get out of the house in case there’s a fire.